 'Haunt' Writers on Their 'A Quiet Place' Success and the "Crazy, Zany" Script They're Working On

-Woods Beck and Woods rose to prominence last year with A Quiet Place, an awards contender on which they share a writing credit with star and director John Krasinski.
-Haunt is just their latest outing as a two-man writer-director team, arriving in time to herald Halloween’s approach and, as a happy bonus, to coincide with Friday the 13th.
+Beck and Woods rose to prominence in 2018 with A Quiet Place, an awards contender on which they share a writing credit with star and director John Krasinski.
+Haunt is just their latest outing as a two-man writer-director team, arriving in time to herald Halloween's approach and, as a happy bonus, to coincide with Friday the 13th.

 "We have a lot of upcoming projects that we're excited about, but the thing that gets us up in the morning is the next big, crazy, zany original idea, which is a script we've been working on for a year now," Woods tells The Hollywood Reporter.
 "We're on the finish line.
 It's our favorite thing we've ever written and we're just excited to be able to use A Quiet Place in our rear view as a platform to get that movie out."

 In a conversation with THR, the duo expand on the effect A Quiet Place's success has had on their careers, the cathartic power of a good old-fashioned slasher and the totally bogus concept of "elevated horror":

 I'm connecting the dots between Haunt and A Quiet Place, and they're very different kind of projects; this is a specific niche, the haunted house kind of slasher movie.
 What led you to to this as your follow-up?